-On July 24, 2014, our subsidiary, CorEnergy BBWS, Inc. entered into a TRS Loan Agreement, pursuant to which CORR BBWS agreed to loan Black Bison WS up to \$3.3 million.
+On July 24, 2014, our subsidiary, CorEnergy BBWS, Inc. entered into a TRS Loan Agreement, pursuant to which CorEnergy BBWS agreed to loan Black Bison WS up to \$3.3 million.

-The proceeds of the Loan and the TRS Loan (collectively, the "Financing Note Receivable") are to be used by Black Bison WS and its affiliates to finance the acquisition and development of real property that will provide water sourcing, water disposal, or water treating and recycling services for the oil and natural gas industry.
-Borrowings under the Financing Note Receivable total \$15.3 million.
-For additional information concerning this transaction, including subsequent developments in July 2014, see Notes 5 and 17 in the Notes to the Financial Statements included in this report.
+The proceeds of the Loan and the TRS Loan (collectively, the "Financing Notes Receivable") were used by Black Bison WS and its affiliates to finance the acquisition and development of real property that will provide water sourcing, water disposal, or water treating and recycling services for the oil and natural gas industry.
+Total borrowings under the Financing Notes Receivable total \$15.3 million.
+For additional information concerning this transaction, see Note 5 in the Notes to the Financial Statements included in this report.